 By Michael Hartmann.
 March 25, 2022.
 Updated April 3, 2022.

-I talked with Mark Read at Vulkan Arena in Oslo.
+I spoke with Mark Read at Vulkan Arena in Oslo.
 He told me about the new version of Same Old Brand New You:

 This is the original video from 2000:

 Ben Adams – a man of many talents.